elsoul/skeet-og/README.md

 Nexus Prisma, GraphQL, Relay Connection, ApolloServer with Express, TypeScript, PostgreSQL, Jest Test, Google Cloud Run

+🚧🚧🚧 This architecture of Skeet is deprecated. 🚧🚧🚧

+The new architecture of Skeet is here: https://github.com/elsoul/skeet-cli

 ## What's Skeet?

 TypeScript Serverless Framework 'Skeet'.